| Previous Page | Next Page | Index

 12 Sep 1829 Has been commissioned for the flag ship at Plymouth, in lieu of the Britannia, under orders for the Mediterranean.
 The St Vincent goes into dock to have her copper inspected.

-Plymouth 1 May 1830 Recommissioned and to sail to Portsmouth.
+1 May 1830 Recommissioned at Plymouth and to sail to Portsmouth.

 Jul 1830 Portsmouth.

-Portsmouth 19 Feb 1831 To be prepared for service in the Mediterranean.
+19 Feb 1831 To be prepared at Portsmouth for service in the Mediterranean.

 11 Dec 1832 in the Tagus.

-Malta 8 Jun 1833 Awaiting the arrival of the Flag Officer.
+8 Jun 1833 at Malta awaiting the arrival of the Flag Officer.

-Malta 18 Feb 1834 Driven ashore from her moorings.
+18 Feb 1834 driven ashore from her moorings at Valletta.

-Malta 5 Mar 1834 Sailed on a short cruise.
+5 Mar 1834 departed Malta on a short cruise.

-Portsmouth 23 May 1834 Paid off and will be taken into dock on Tuesday.
+23 May 1834 Paid off at Portsmouth and will be taken into dock on Tuesday.

 27 Nov 1840 Portsmouth, is in dock.
 12 Dec 1840 Portsmouth, the caulkers have finished their work.
 16 Dec 1840 Portsmouth, has been undocked.
 31 Oct 1840, Portsmouth, her masts and yards have been selected.
 19 Mar 1841.
 Portsmouth. has just been completed for the pendant.
 5 Apr 1841, Portsmouth, taken out of the basin, for it to be run dry to repair the works of the wood-mills.
 2 Oct 1841, is preparing for service as flag ship at Portsmouth.
 2 Oct 1841, Captain G. F. Rich, appointed to the Queen (for the flag of Vice-Admiral Sir E. Owen), vice E. Codrington, appointed to the St Vincent.
 9 Oct 1841, Second Master H. Jackson, appointed to the St Vincent.
 9 Oct 1841, Purser G. V. Oughton (from the Hastings), appointed to the Queen, vice Purser James Nicholls, appointed to the St. Vincent.
 9 Oct 1841, Mates W. Horton, J. M. Boyd; and J. C. Snell ; Clerks R. A. Clarke and C. Lyne, additional ; Schoolmaster J. Mallard, appointed to the St. Vincent.
 9 Oct 1841, The mates, midshipmen, and volunteers of the Belleisle, paid off at Plymouth, are to be transferred to the St Vincent at Portsmouth.
 5 Oct 1841, Portsmouth, the following officers were transferred from the Queen: Captain H. J. Codrington, C.B. ; Lieutenants C. H. Binstead, N. F. Edwards, George Woodhouse, and Charles C. Grey (Flag Lieutenant) ; Master Robert Yule; Rev. John Falls, chaplain ; Surgeon J. Drummond ; Purser James Nicholls; and Assistant-Surgeons W. F. Carter and Alexander Borthwick,.
 16 Oct 1841, Assistant-Surgeons A. Adams and Dr. Winchester, appointed to the St Vincent.
 16 Oct 1841, Royal Marines : Captain Willis ; and Second Lieutenant A. Stewart, appointed to the St. Vincent.
 23 Oct 1841, Portsmouth, The St Vincent has taken up the moorings of the Queen.
 23 Oct 1841, Portsmouth, Rendezvous are to be opened in Scotland and Ireland by officers from the St. Vincent and Victory.
 30 Oct 1841, Mate L. M. N. Boyd, of the St Vincent, promoted to Lieutenant, and appointed to command the Pantaloon.
 6 Nov 1841, Mate W. Dean ; Midshipman John Corbet, appointed to the St Vincent.
 13 Nov 1841, Mates E. J. L. Cooper and G. R. Halliday, appointed to the St Vincent.
 20 Nov 1841, Lieutenant Hon.
 A. Villiers ; Assistant Surgeon J. Caldwell ; Midshipman H. Haggart, appointed to the St. Vincent.
 27 Nov 1841, Portsmouth, Sir E. Codrington, our Commander-in-Chief, having been promoted from Admiral of the Blue to the White, and the Hon.
 Admiral Bouverie, of the Dockyard, from Rear-Admiral of the White to the Red, both these officers shifted their respective flags on Friday, on board the St. Vincent and Victory, and exchanged salutes.
 4 Dec 1841, Lieutenants Frederick Blair, and John Cheene, appointed to the St. Vincent.
 11 Dec 1841, Commander John Hallowes ; Lieutenant Frederick Blair ; Assistant Surgeon W Maitland appointed to the St. Vincent.
 18 Dec 1841, Clerk in Charge J. Hayward, appointed to the St Vincent ; Lieutenants John Cheere, Henry St. John George, G. W. Wilkinson, and J. M. Niell Boyd, appointed to the St Vincent 21 Dec 1841, the Emerald is now a tender to the St Vincent.
 25 Dec 1841, Mate Alfred Young, appointed to the St Vincent 28 Dec 1841, in Portsmouth harbour.
 1846 Experimental Squadron Portsmouth, Thursday.
 April 23 The St. Vincent, 120, Captain Sir Richard Grant, having transferred the flag of Admiral Sir Charles Ogle, Bart., the Commander-in-Chief, to the Excellent, gunnery ship, last evening at sunset, went out of harbour this morning, under canvas, to join the experimental squadron at Spithead.
 St. Vincent.
 Captain R. B. Grant. -Sir William Rule constructor.
 120 guns.
 2612 tons.
 See below for more.